facebookarchive/duckling_old/README.md

  {:dim number :integer true :value 0})   ; _production_ token, it can be any map
 ```

 When the pattern is matched, the production token is produced.
-Picsou adds this new token to its collection of tokens,
+Duckling adds this new token to its collection of tokens,
 which is called the “stash”.
 Then other rules can try to match this token and produce other tokens that are added
 to the stash, and so on.
 All rules are tried again and again until no more token is produced.

 Here is an illustration of this process, with a stash containing 11 tokens:

 ```
-picsou.core=> (play :en$core "in two hours")
+Duckling.core=> (play :en$core "in two hours")
 W ------------  11 | time      | in/after <duration>       | P = -3.4187 |  + <integer> <unit-o
 W    ---        10 | volume    | number as volume          | P = -2.1172 | integer (0..19)
 W    ---         9 | distance  | number as distance        | P = -2.2680 | integer (0..19)